 Most people have a budgeting area that they just can’t stick to, whether it’s a shoe-buying habit or a weakness for takeout.
 Try some simple steps for identifying the weakness, and then solve it by switching to a cash-only accounting system for that area.

 If you suspect that you’re not meeting your budget goals, break out your calculator and track your spending once per week.
 Write down everything to see if you can find a pattern that reveals where your money is going.
 Do you notice lots of takeout on Tuesdays?
 Did you have an unexpected car repair?
 By the end of the month — that’s four or five investigative bookkeeping sessions — you should be able to tell where the bleeding is coming from.
+While doing your weekly accounting, make sure to be on the look out for signs of identity theft.
+If you need help monitoring, you can sign up for an identity theft protection service.
+Check out our in-depth review of Lifelock or use our comparison of Lifelock vs. Experian to review the top two identity theft protection services.

 Once you know exactly what your weakness are, it’s time to work on eliminating the situations that lead you to spend extra money.
 If you experienced a one-time emergency, try setting aside a bit extra each month to rebuild your savings.
 Once you’ve paid yourself back, keep funneling that bit of cash into an emergency fund so you’ll be better prepared in the future.